Click on an Icon or Chapter Heading

 Player is a person that uses the RichCast Player to play through a RichCast Title.

-Profile can be accessed by the clickable icon in the top right of the Catalogue and has options within, such as screen resolution, microphone settings and calibration, and release notes.
+Profile can be accessed by the icon in the top right of the Library showing options such as screen resolution, microphone settings and release notes.

 Project is an individual project that a Creator makes.